HomeDev GuideAPI Reference

 var workflowItemService = EPiServer.ServiceLocation.ServiceLocator.Current.GetInstance<IWorkflowItemService>();

-If the feature is installed to a non-Optimizely CMS site, you can get an instance of a service from the default factory class provided in the package.
+If the feature is installed on a non-Optimizely CMS site, you can get an instance of a service from the default factory class provided in the package.

 Example: